Before you install the PHP agent, make sure your system meets the version requirements listed below.

 - Any web server that supports FastCGI using PHP-FPM

 The following frameworks are supported:

 Magento 1.x and 2.x, CE and EE

 Slim 2.x, 3.x, and 4.x

-Symfony 3.x, 4.x, 5.x
+Symfony 3.x, 4.x, and 5.x

-Laravel Lumen 6.x, 7.x, and 8.x
+Laravel 6.x, 7.x, 8.x, 9.x, and 10.x

 Zend Framework 1.x, 2.x, and 3.x